-Once you accept our quote we will take the windows to our studio, where we soak the glass in a special solution to remove accumulated grime, old cement, etc. Although fragile, stained glass is not a substance that is badly affected by gravity or oxidation like the lead is, so it will be restored to its original transparency and luster.
-Then the glass panels are disassembled, piece by piece and rebuilt using brand new lead strips.
-The new lead will look the same but will be reinforced on the inside to add much needed extra strength.
+Once you accept our quote, we will take the windows to our studio, where we soak the glass in a special solution to remove accumulated grime, old cement, etc. Although fragile, stained glass is not a substance that is badly affected by gravity or oxidation like the lead is, so it will be restored to its original transparency and luster.
+Then the glass panels are disassembled piece by piece and rebuilt using brand new lead strips.
+The new lead will look the same but will be reinforced on the inside to add much needed strength.

 Next, we reinstall the stained glass windows, doors, ceilings, or other panels to your church, using our special installation techniques, leaving your windows more beautiful than they have been in decades!

 Denver Stained Glass: Denver’s Stained Glass Expert

-At Denver Stained Glass, our methods are tired and tested.
+At Denver Stained Glass, our methods are tried and tested.
 We have a large portfolio and an impeccable customer satisfaction history.
 We’ve served homeowners, businesses, and churches all over the Denver metro area, including older neighborhoods in the Capitol Hill, Highlands, and Washington Park area as well as buildings located in newer developments like Cherry Creek, Glendale, and Aurora.
 For the highest quality church stained glass restoration, done with the most care and appreciation, contact us today.